 The Steep Canyon Rangers, Saturday’s IBMA headliner at Red Hat, did not perform due to the storm’s aftermath in their hometowns of Asheville and Brevard, North Carolina.

-Editor’s Note: This story was compiled by VenuesNow from published reports on damage caused by Tropical Storm Helene.
+Editor’s Note: This story was compiled and updated by VenuesNow, and includes information obtained from published reports on Tropical Storm Helene.
 Staff writer Wendy Pearl contributed to this story.